SignalRichard/dotnet-template-compendium-terraform/README.md

 # Compendium.Terraform Template

-Custom Terraform template for dotnet new.
+Custom Terraform module template for dotnet new.